 Cystoid macular edema, commonly called CME, is a painless disorder which affects

 the central retina or macula.
 The eye is often compared to a camera, with

 the front of the eye containing the lens that focuses images on the inside

 back layer of the eye; this back layer is called the retina, and it is covered

 with special nerve cells that react to light.
-When CME is present,
+When CME is present, multiple

-and cause retinal swelling or edema.
+swelling or edema.
 This swelling in the retina in turn can cause decreased

 Some causes of CME include:

-- Eye surgery, including cataract
+- Eye surgery, including cataract surgery

 - A stroke in the eye causing blockage in the small arteries

 - Inflammation of the eye